Encryptoid/lem-treesitter/README.md

 # lem-treesitter
 NOTES: Very rough, just getting it working personally.
+The notes are not organised either.

 The goal is to not just create a walker for the syntax tree, but to parse each visited buffer to a TS Tree, and then expose querying to other packages.
 One of the packages will be syntax highlighting.

+The existing modes(python-mode, etc.) should still be activate to use their other functionality. `treesitter-mode` will try map the major mode to one of it's parsers.
+If the mapping succeed, it will call the init for `treesitter/langs/python`.
+It is in here that if we have syntax highlighting for a mode, we will turn off the existing and switch to treesitters highlighting extension.

 # Use Cases